inovex/CalendarSync/README.md

 ## First Time Execution

 Create a modified `sync.yaml` file based on the content of the `./example.sync.yaml` file.
+For the setup of the adapters, take a look at [the docs](docs/adapters.md).
-Finally, start the app using `CALENDARSYNC_ENCRYPTION_KEY=<YourSecretPassword> ./calendarsync --config sync.yaml` and follow the instructions in the output.
+Then, start the app using `CALENDARSYNC_ENCRYPTION_KEY=<YourSecretPassword> ./calendarsync --config sync.yaml` and follow the instructions in the output.

 The app will create a file in the execution folder called `auth-storage.yaml`.
 In this file the OAuth2 Credentials will be saved encrypted by your `$CALENDARSYNC_ENCRYPTION_KEY`.